 Here are 5 steps you can take to create a better user experience and convert leads to customers:

-Step 1: Figure out your goals and those of your users.
+Figure out your goals and those of your users.
 Be as specific as you can be.

-Let’s pretend you a run an e-commerce site.
+Let’s pretend you run an e-commerce site.
 E-commerce sites are a great example because you can measure everything from how many people came to your site to how many people made a purchase, which brings us to Step 2.

 While the above example may seem obvious, there are other, more subtle forms of this you may want to pay attention to.
 If your goal is to share information, for example, you may want to place a prominent link in an easy-to-see location, or you may redesign your menu or site architecture to deliver information more quickly